sps1112/sps1112.github.io/_posts/2021-04-4-Pathfinder.md

 engine: "NA"
 language: "C++"
 platform: "PC"
-description: "Pathfinder utlizing the A* algorithm for finding the optimal path on a 2D map between a start and target node.
+description: "Pathfinder utilizing the A* algorithm for finding the optimal path on a 2D map between a start and target node.
 Grid gets rendered to show the grids and the path taken."
 image: "/assets/projects/path0.png"
 ---